JonasLoos/ring-nn/README.md

 # Ring Neural Network

-A neural network implementation using ring topology in Rust.

-## Overview

-Ring Neural Network is a novel neural network architecture that represents weights and inputs as positions on a circular ring, with similarity determined by their circular distance.
-Unlike traditional neural networks that use floating-point weights, this architecture offers unique properties for certain types of problems, particularly those with circular or periodic features.
+Ring Neural Network is a novel neural network architecture that represents weights and inputs as positions on the circular ring naturally provided by u32 with overflow.
+Activations are computed using the product of similarities between weights and inputs.

-## Features

-- Fixed-point arithmetic for high precision
-- Ring topology for weights and inputs
-- Product-based activation function
-- Multiple optimizer implementations (SGD, Adam)
-- Loss functions (MSE, Cross Entropy)
-- Data handling with batch processing
-- Visualization utilities for network structure and training progress

-## Current State
+Current State:

 * [x] First implementation
 * [x] Make sure the network learns at all